-Comprehensive guidance on private fostering can be found here: Children Act 1989: private fostering - GOV.UK (www.gov.uk)
+Comprehensive guidance on private fostering can be found here: Private fostering: local authorities.

 If staff become aware of, or suspect a private fostering arrangement, they must report it to the Designated Safeguarding Lead who will refer to Social Care.

 Sexual violence and sexual harassment between children